Khin Nyunt: Political career

 After his military career, he was ordered back to Rangoon in 1984 after an attack on a visiting South Korean delegation.
 Twenty-one people, including three South Korean cabinet ministers, died during the attack, which occurred on 9 October 1983 and was perpetrated by terrorists sent from North Korea.
 Khin Nyunt was then appointed Chief of Intelligence.
-From the mid-1980s to the late 1990s Khin Nyunt was considered to be a protégé of General Ne Win, who supposedly retired from politics in 23 July 1988 but who is thought to have continued to be an influential figure behind the scenes until about the late 1990s.
+From the mid-1980s to the late 1990s Khin Nyunt was considered to be a protégé of General Ne Win, who supposedly retired from politics on 23 July 1988 but who is thought to have continued to be an influential figure behind the scenes until about the late 1990s.

 The 1988 uprising that occurred from March to September 1988 was quelled by the military when the State Law and Order Restoration Council (SLORC) was formed on 18 September 1988.
-The State Law and Order Restoration Council (SLORC) was renamed as the State Peace and Development Council (SPDC) in 15 November 1997, and Khin Nyunt was appointed as its first secretary (Secretary −1), a post which he held until his appointment as prime minister in 25 August 2003.
+The State Law and Order Restoration Council (SLORC) was renamed as the State Peace and Development Council (SPDC) on 15 November 1997, and Khin Nyunt was appointed as its first secretary (Secretary −1), a post which he held until his appointment as prime minister on 25 August 2003.

 Shortly after Khin Nyunt was appointed as prime minister, he announced a seven-point roadmap to democracy on 30 August 2003; this roadmap was heavily criticized by the Burmese opposition as well as by many foreign governments especially Western ones as it envisaged a permanent military participation in the government.
 The so-called 'systematic and step-by-step implementation of the road-map to democracy' also contained no time-line.

 The first 'step' of the road map was the recalling of the suspended National Convention which first met in January 1993.
 The National Convention (NC) was supposed to 'lay down' the basic principles for a new Constitution.
 The NC met sporadically until the approval of a new constitution in 2008 by what many observers considered the rigged 2008 constitutional referendum.